 Puccini La Fanciulla del West opera to a libretto by Guelfo Civinini and Carlo Zangarini.
 Directed 2012 by Christof Loy at the Swedish Royal Opera House.
 Stars Nina Stemme, John Lundgren, Aleksandrs Antonenko, Niklas Björling Rygert, Michael Schmidberger, Ola Eliasson, Karl Rombo, Gunnar Lundberg, Linus Börjesson, Conny Thimander, Magnus Kyhle, Kristian Flor, Ian Power, Alar Pintsaar, Agneta Lundgren, John Erik Eleby, Anton Eriksson, and Jon Nilsson.
 Pier Giogio Morandi conducts The Royal Swedish Opera Orchestra (Concertmaster Tomas Gustafsson) and Royal Opera Male Chorus (Chorus Master Bo Wannefors).
 Set and costume design by Herbert Murauer; video direction by Hannes Rossacher.
 Released in 2013, disc has 5.1 Dolby Digital sound.
-Grade: Help!
+Grade: NA

 According to Richard Fairman in the November 2013 Gramophone (pages 87-88), this production is set in the silent film era and "uses drab, utilitarian sets---one reason why this feels so short on romance."
 Well, the package artwork certainly looks drab.
 Fairman praises Nina Stemme as Mini and John Lundgren as Jack Rance, but is otherwise not enthusiastic about this production.